hsuehyt/StageOfLight6CustomizedVideos/README.md

 1. Import your videos into `Assets/StageOfLight/`.
 2. In the **Hierarchy** panel, select `VideoPlayers`.
-3. In the **Inspector** panel, under `VideoPlayers > Video Clip`, drag and drop your videos into the respective slots to replace the demo content.
+3. In the **Inspector** panel, under the component `Video Players > Video Clip`, drag and drop the six videos into the respective slots to replace the demo content.
 4. Test the videos by playing the scene.

 ---